fau-klue/flexiconc-docs/docs/index.md

 ---

-To the users of FlexiConc, we recommend exploring the following sections for detailed guidance on using the package:
+To the users of FlexiConc, we recommend exploring the sections listed under **Flexiconc for Users** in the navigation menu as well as the **Algorithms** section for detailed information on the available selecting, ordering, and grouping algorithms.
-- [Loading Concordances](loading_concordances.md): How to load concordance data from various sources.
-- [Adding Nodes](adding_nodes.md): How to add nodes to the analysis tree for further analysis.
-- [Noteb]